theQRL/documentation/docs/Use/Tools/notarize/notarise-data.md

 ## Prerequisite

-- QRL Wallet with available OTS keys and funds to cover any network fees.
+- [QRL Wallet](https://wallet.theqrl.org) with available OTS keys and funds to cover network fees.
 - A document in it's final form to be notarized

 With these few things we can get started.

+## Document Notarization

+With an open QLR wallet application, either the Web wallet or Desktop wallet will provide easy access to the notarization tools.

+1. Open the QRL Address that you wish to use for the notarization using the Addresses backup recivery media
+2. Select the "Tools" then "Notarise Document" tabs to access these tools.
+3. Chose the file you want to notarize, add any additional text for the file and select the "Notarise Document" button
+4. Confirm the details and send the transaction onto the network.
+5. Take note of the Transaction Hash from the notarization.
+Using this tx_hash in future lookups will allow verification of the notarized document.